Locality and Availability of Array Codes Constructed from Subspaces: Preliminaries

 \section{Preliminaries}

 Let $\F_q$ denote the finite field of size $q$.
 For a natural number $m\in\N$, we use the notation $[m]\eqdef\mathset{1,2,\dots,m}$.
 We use lower-case letters to denote scalars.
 Overlined letters denote vectors, which by default are assumed to be column vectors.
 Matrices are denoted by upper-case letters.
-Most literature denotes codewords (which are usually vectors) by overlined lower-case letters.
-However, since we also have codewords which are arrays (matrices), these will be denoted by bold lower-case letters.
+However, the codewords of array codes, which are arrays (matrices), will be denoted by bold lower-case letters.
 Thus, typically, we shall have a generator matrix $G$, whose $j$th column is $\og_j$, and whose $(i,j)$th entry is $g_{i,j}$.
 An array code will usually be denoted by $C$, whose typical codeword will be denoted by $\bc$.
-We use $0$ to denote the scalar zero, $\ozer$ for the all-zero vector, and $\bzer$ for the all-zero matrix.
-Also, given a (possibly empty) set of vectors, $\ov_1,\dots,\ov_m\in\F_q^n$, their span is denoted by $\spn{\ov_1,\dots,\ov_m}$.
+We use $0$ to denote the scalar zero, $\ozer$ for the all-zero column vector, and $\bzer$ for the all-zero matrix.
+Also, given a (possibly empty) set of vectors, $v_1,\dots,v_m\in\F_q^n$, their span is denoted by $\spn{v_1,\dots,v_m}$.

-Our main object of study is a linear array code, formally defined as follows: A $[b\times n,M,d]$ \emph{array code} over $\F_q$, denoted $C$, is a linear subspace of $b\times n$ matrices over $\F_q$.
+Our main object of study is a linear array code, formally defined as follows. \begin{definition} A $[b\times n,M,d]$ \emph{array code} over $\F_q$, denoted $C$, is a linear subspace of $b\times n$ matrices over $\F_q$.
 Matrices $\bc\in C$ are referred to as \emph{codewords}.
 The elements of a codeword are denoted by $c_{i,j}$, $i\in[b]$, $j\in[n]$, and are referred to as \emph{symbols}.
 Columns of codewords are denoted by $\oc_j$, $j\in[n]$.
 We denote by $M\eqdef\dim(C)$ the \emph{dimension} of the code as a linear space over $\F_q$.
 The \emph{weight} of an array is defined as the number of non-zero columns, i.e., for $\bc\in C$,

 Finally, the \emph{minimum distance} of the code, denoted $d$, is the defined as the minimal weight of a non-zero codeword,